sillydeveloper/resume/src/andrew_ettinger_resume.md

 August 2013 – Present
 Technologies: JavaScript, AngularJS, Node.js, Redis, Grunt, D3, jQuery, SCSS, git, Python, lodash / underscore

 Postano provides social media aggregation to major brands and sports teams that can be embedded in a client's website or put up on bigscreens for a conference or sporting event.
-Postano brought me in to help them reach their deadline on the next version of both their embeddable and big screen, event-based social media aggregation and moderation products.
+Postano brought me in to help them reach their deadline on the next version of both their embeddable and big screen event-based social media aggregation and moderation products.

 * Architected the Postano embeddable social media system to be extensible to multiple plugins beyond the standard Isotope format, expanding Postano's product line.
 * Implemented Angular for moderating social content, including adding custom directives, services, and filters to make API access quick and painless.
-* Provided team leadership to document and track engineering progress throughout sprints.
+* Provided team leadership through training, documentation and tracking
-* Standardized documentation

 * * *